 Pilguas are handmade by creating a net of knots out of a fiber called chupón, a native type of plant.
 This fiber is highly elastic and resistant: the bags expand under water and shrink under heat or sun, but rarely breaks.

 Its unique durability not only make Pilguas useful and resistant, but also able to maintain the tradition of passing the same bags from generation to generation of women within a lineage.

 Material: Chupón Straw

-Due to its handmade craftsmanship, bags can vary slightly in size and color and may have some imperfections.
-These characteristics make part of its uniqueness.
+Due to their handmade craftsmanship, bags can vary slightly in size and color and may have some imperfections.
+These characteristics make part of their uniqueness.